LainForge/LainForge.github.io/src/content/blog/ai-breakthrough.md

 - The new CEO hired by the board members is known to be very conservative.
 - Jimmy Apples predicted the firing of Sam Altman.
 - Jimmy Apples predicted that OpenAI has made a breakthrough in AGI.
-- A research paper was leaked on 4chan about a new algorithm that can be used to train AI agents to understand the basic mathematical concepts and even reason about them.
+- A research paper was leaked on 4chan about a new algorithm that can be used to train AI agents to understand basic mathematical concepts and even reason about them.

-Now, if you look at all these pieces of the puzzle together, it's very hard to believe that there's not suspicious activity going on at OpenAI.
+Now, if you look at all these pieces of the puzzle together, it's very hard to believe that there's no suspicious activity going on at OpenAI.

-Plus, one last thing that I forgot to mention is that OpenAI silently updated their vision statement on their website as follows.
+Plus, one last thing that I forgot to mention is that OpenAI silently updated its vision statement on its website as follows.

 ![Vision](/imgs/ai-breakthrough/vision.png)